Do blue light glasses work?

 "Whenever we use our digital devices, especially late into the night, we're actually telling our brains to keep our bodies awake," said Caroline Dubreuil, product marketing manager at EyeBuyDirect.

 "Research shows that wearing blue light filtering glasses three to four hours before bedtime can lead to better and more restful sleep," Dubreuil added.

 SEE RELATED: How computer glasses are different

-It might help to think of blue light glasses as a trial-and-error kind of thing.
+It might help to approach blue light glasses from a trial-and-error point of view.

 They may alleviate some of your eye strain or help you get to sleep a little more easily, or they may not.
 Some people swear by them, while others don't see much of a benefit.

 Online retailers like EyeBuyDirect and Zenni Optical sell prescription and nonprescription blue light filter glasses for significantly less than most eyeglass stores, so the risk to your wallet will be minimal if they don't work out.

 READ NEXT: Best places to buy blue light glasses

 The 20-20-20 rule is easy to remember and practice: For every 20 minutes you're using a digital screen, look at an object at least 20 feet away for 20 seconds.

 Lifestyle adjustments like regular practice of the 20-20-20 rule, taking extended screen breaks and using your phone's dark mode can supplement any benefits you experience with blue light blocking glasses.